-Adult education Autumn Evening classes brochure now available to download Click here to download Autumn term 2018 Brochure
+Adult education Spring Evening classes brochure now available to download Click to download CCC-Adult Education Spring Brochure 2019

 On the 2nd of April 2018, 51 TY and LC1 accompanied by 5 teachers waved ‘Adiós’ to wet and gloomy Dublin and set off for a five day, fun-filled trip to Madrid.